UNDP-Accelerator-Labs/national_innovation_ecosystems_toolkit/Getting started/learnings.md

 menu_parent: 1
 ---
-## Making this toolkit
+## Making this toolkit and lessons learned

+###Making this toolkit

 The [UNDP Accelerator Labs](https://acceleratorlabs.undp.org) created this website in 2023 as part of a R&D cycle on supporting national ecosystems of innovation.
 The rationale for doing so is explained in the [About page](../Getting started/about.html).
+We followed a logic of *build, engage, scale*: starting from an idea, first build a prototype you can show to prospective allies and partners.
+Next, look for allies via activities to socialize and disseminate the prototype to others.
+Once you have found them, go – with your new partners – to look for the resources to scale up your prototype into a fully developed project or service.

-The timeline is as follows:
+The timeline of this work is as follows:

 * **April**: the Accelerator Labs' global team assembles a small curation task force of four people.
 We, the curation force, meet physically in New York for a one-week production sprint and put together a lo-fi prototype, in the form of a hierarchy of folders on UNDP's OneDrive facility, which contains 8 tools.
 As the week draws to a close, we present the prototype to our team leader and colleagues and gather early feedback.
 * **May**.
 We document more tools and migrate the prototype to a barebones website.